mpandrews/8080/README.md

 ## Introduction
 The Intel-8080 is an 8-bit microprocessor that Intel began producing in 1974.
 It could support clock rates up to 2 MHz.
 It has 8 main 8-bit registers, including an accumulator and a flags register.
 It also contains a 16-bit stack pointer and a 16-bit program counter.
 Furthermore, each pair of main registers (except the accumulator/flags registers) can be read/written as three 16-bit registers.
 It interfaces with the outside world through 40 pins.
 Included in these pins are 8 bidirectional data pins, 16 output address pins, two clock pins, an interrupt pin, a reset pin, and various other pins for power supply and indicating/controlling the processor state.

-Space Invaders is a 1978 arcade game by Taido.
-The game’s goal is to defeat five rows of eleven aliens that move horizontally back and force across the screen as they advance toward the bottom of the screen.
+Space Invaders is a 1978 arcade game by Taito.
+The game’s goal is to defeat five rows of eleven aliens that move horizontally back and forth across the screen as they advance toward the bottom of the screen.

 Space Invaders is a processor-based system consisting of an Intel 8080 CPU running at roughly 2 MHz, 8K ROM, 8K of RAM, a 2-byte shift register, and specialized audio and display hardware.
 The goal of this project is to create an Intel 8080 emulator in C/C++ that can execute a Space Invaders ROM file and play the game.
 This project will heavily draw from the knowledge gained from CS 271, Computer Architecture and Assembly Language, as well some others like CS 344, Operating Systems, to understand how the Intel 8080 operates and emulate its behavior using C/C++.